donkirkby/chess-kit/docs/rules.md

    tar checker.
 2. Move one of your carrying pieces next to your tarred piece, and pass your checker to it.
 Your passed checker will cancel out the tar checker.
-3. Capture one of your opponent's pieces that is tarred with one of your checkers.
+3. Use your tarred piece to capture one of your opponent's pieces that is tarred with one of your checkers.
 Remember that a tarred piece can only capture like a pawn: one space diagonally.
 The captured checker will cancel out the tar checker.
 4. Move the tarred piece like a pawn, all the way to your back rank, and then remove the checker.